UrsulaQuan/QGIS-Plugin/README.md

 4, Generate bivariate choropleth map.

 ## Current System
+This QGIS Bivariate Choropleth Map plugin would be built based on PySAL visualization, but add multiple atrributes in mapping.
+The GeoVISTA toolkit bivariate mapping function is foucused on the spatial analysis and statistical realtionship between two attributes analysis.
+IndieMapper is well designed and developed online geovialization software, but is very slow and inconvenient to do a series of data analysis, visualization and map exporting operations.
+ArcGIS Bivariate Renderer is another visualiztion tool on ArcView with beautiful cholors scheme choices.
+The weakness is that legend is bad designed.

 #### PySAL visualization
 [PySAL visualization](http://pysal.readthedocs.io/en/v1.11.0/library/contrib/index.html?highlight=visualization) is the base of this plugin development.
 It provides the simple (use- and dependency-wise) and lightweight conversion of PySAL structures into commonly used visualizations.
 The functions contain the classification methodes and number, colors schmem choosing and choropleth map preview.